2002 Bali bombings: Perth

 A memorial which lists the victims of the bombings from Western Australia was opened on the first anniversary, and is situated on the ridge of Mount Eliza in Kings Park, overlooking the city.
 The memorial is specifically designed to frame the sun's rays at dawn on 12 October each year and faces in the exact direction of Bali.
-Due to a 52-storey building in Elizabeth Quay, sunlight no longer reaches the memorial.
+Due to the construction of EQ West in Elizabeth Quay, sunlight no longer reaches the memorial.

 Gold Coast

 An Indonesian-style stone memorial is situated in Allambe Memorial Park at Nerang.
 A bronze plaque lists the names of the 88 Australians who died in the bombings.
 An annual twilight service is held at the site of the memorial on each anniversary of the Bali bombings.

+In 2004, the Australian Department of Foreign Affairs and Trade said a Candlelight Bali Remembrance Service would be held at Allambe Memorial Park in Nerang from 5 pm to 7 pm.